 - Adverse weather conditions — When weather conditions become dangerous for driving, the entity responsible for the road or highway should take appropriate measures to keep drivers and their passengers safe.
 This might include temporarily closing a road, laying salt, clearing snow, or posting warning signs.

-- Poorly constructed roads — Some roads are inherently dangerous because of poor design, such as roads that don't have proper drainage.
+- Poorly constructed roads — Some roads are inherently dangerous because of poor design, such as roads that don’t have proper drainage.
 Roads and highways must be carefully engineered and built according to regulations.
-In the event that roads deviate from proper design, this can cause serious car accidents.
+Improperly or poorly designed roads can cause serious car accidents.

 - Improperly maintained roads — Roads that have potholes, are littered with debris, and are overrun with sign-blocking foliage could qualify as improperly maintained roads.